sustainlab-group/sustainbench/docs/datasets/sdg2/field_delineation.md

 ## Details

 As introduced in [[1]](#references), the dataset consists of Sentinel-2 satellite imagery in France in 2017.
 The image has resolution 224x224 corresponding to a 2.24kmx2.24km area on the ground.
 Each satellite image comes along with the corresponding binary masks of boundaries and areas of farm parcels, which are grey scale images with resolution 224x224.
+The data preprocessing pipeline can be found [here](https://github.com/sustainlab-group/ParcelDelineation).
 The dataset consists of 1572 training samples, 198 validation samples, and 196 test samples.
 We use a different data split from Aung et al. to remove overlapping between the train, validation and test split.

 ## Data format
 ### Input